ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 Ballerina automatically serializes Ballerina records as JSON and sends them over the wire.
 The default status code HTTP responses are `200 OK`.

-## Writing a resource to add COVID-19 data by ISO code
+## Write a resource to add COVID-19 data by ISO code

 The second part of the first endpoint is about adding or appending new data to the dataset.
 Following is the second resource associated with the first endpoint.